Institutional Research - Retention Rates

 One-Year Retention Rates

-The below graph and data table tracks Retention Rates for first-time, full-time undergraduate students entering during the indicated term who returned the subsequent fall semester.
+The below data table and graph tracks Retention Rates for first-time, full-time undergraduate students entering during the indicated term who returned the subsequent fall semester.

 Summary of Trends

-- These data track fall-to-fall retention rates of first-time, full-time undergraduate students over an eight-year span, ranging from Fall 2013 to Fall 2021.
+- These data track fall-to-fall retention rates of first-time, full-time undergraduate students over an eleven-year span, ranging from Fall 2013 to Fall 2023.